SashaAvanov/SashaAvanov/README.md

 - 👋 Hi!
 I’m Sasha, a full-stack developer based in Sacramento.
 - 👀 I’m interested in building full-stack websites and daily-use applications.
-- 🌱 I’m currently learning JS, Node, Express, and React.
+- 🌱 I’m currently learning MongoDB, SQL, Express, React, and Node.
 - 💞️ I’m looking to collaborate on any fun projects related to music, nerdy stuff like Pokémon, or useful everyday apps that streamline things like organizing events.
 - 📫 You can reach me at sasha.devanov@gmail.com
 - 😄 Pronouns: he/him